athertahir/deep-learning-time-series-forecasting/chapter_22/Lab19.md

 downloading the dataset is provided below:

-ˆ HARSmartphones.zip\^3
+- HARSmartphones.zip\^3

     Download the dataset and unzip all files into a new directory in your current working directory namedHARDataset.
 Inspecting the decompressed contents, you will notice a few
     things:

-     There aretrainandtestfolders containing the split portions of the data for modeling (e.g. 70%/30%).
+    - There aretrainandtestfolders containing the split portions of the data for modeling (e.g. 70%/30%).

-     There is aREADME.txtfile that contains a detailed technical description of the dataset and the contents of the unzipped files.
+    - There is aREADME.txtfile that contains a detailed technical description of the dataset and the contents of the unzipped files.

-     There is afeatures.txt file that contains a technical description of the engineered features.
+    - There is afeatures.txt file that contains a technical description of the engineered features.

 The contents of thetrainandtestfolders are similar (e.g. folders and